rsolano/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Submission code is usable and readable

 The clone.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works. //TODO
+The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed
+#### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64 (clone.py lines 66-78)
+My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64 (clone.py lines 76-87)

-The data is normalized in the model using a Keras lambda layer (code line 67).
-Input images are cropped 70 pixes from and 20 from the bottom to center the image on the road and eliminate unnecessary details.
+The image pixel data is normalized and mean centered in the model using a Keras lambda layer (code line 77).
+Input images are cropped 70 pixes from the top and 20 from the bottom in order to eliminate unnecessary details that could potentially distract the model.
 This is achieved via a Keras Cropping2D layer.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (clone.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 102).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (clone.py line 78).
+The model used an adam optimizer, so the learning rate was not tuned manually (clone.py line 93).

 #### 4. Appropriate training data

 I generated a number of data sets in order to train the model.
-I used a combination of center lane driving, recovering from the left and right sides of the road back to the center, especially in problem areas such as the first curve, the bridge and second curve.
+I used a combination of center lane driving, recovering from the left and right sides of the road back to the center.

 For details about how I created the training data, see the next section.